magarpol/ansible/README.md

 ### Cloud-Init permissions
 This playbook changes the cloud-init permissions on servers.

+### Deploy mk_apt plugin
+This playbook will delete the old version located in /plugins and create a new one with new script in /locals

 ### Exim4 install and configuration
 This playbook installs and configures exim4 on servers.